Fred Bronson

 Fredric M. "Fred" Bronson (born January 10, 1949) is an American journalist, author and writer.
-He is the author of books related to #1 songs on the Billboard Hot 100 chart and other books related to various music charts as well.
+He is the author of books related to number one songs on the Billboard Hot 100 chart and other books related to various music charts as well.
 He is also known for his appearances on American Idol and the weekly "Chart Beat" column in Billboard magazine.

-The 5th edition of The Billboard Book Of #1 Hits was published in 2003.
+The 5th edition of The Billboard Book Of Number One Hits was published in 2003.
 The 4th edition of Billboard's Hottest Hot 100 Hits was published in 2007.
-Bronson is also the author of The Billboard Book of #1 R&B Hits (with Adam White), American Bandstand (with Dick Clark) and The Sound of Music Family Scrapbook, written at the behest of the seven actors who played the von Trapp children in the 1965 film.
+Bronson is also the author of The Billboard Book of Number One R&B Hits (with Adam White), American Bandstand (with Dick Clark) and The Sound of Music Family Scrapbook, written at the behest of the seven actors who played the von Trapp children in the 1965 film.

 Early life

 Born to Irving and Mildred Bronson and raised in Culver City, California.
 At age five, he was selected to portray actor/writer/producer Jack Webb as a child in a series of photographs in the May 1954 issue of Cosmopolitan.
 Bronson showed an early aptitude for gauging the popularity of artists and songs.
 At age eleven, Bronson won a contest in the Los Angeles Mirror-News requiring him to select favorites in several music categories.
 His prize was a lunch with actress Connie Stevens.
 As Bronson later wrote, "I realized that keeping track of records and artists wasn't such a bad idea."

 One of Bronson's earliest published works was in the first letters column of The Amazing Spider-Man, in issue 3, published in 1962.
 A follow-up letter was printed in The Amazing Spider-Man No. 608, published 47 years later.
 His letters were also published on a regular basis in issues of Superman, Action Comics, Adventure Comics, The Flash and other DC Comics publications.